DataCoreSoftware/Scripts/SANsymphony/Proxmox Storage Plugin/README.md

 On Proxmox VE nodes, the iSCSI service does not start automatically by default after a system reboot.
 During installation of the SANsymphony Custom Storage plugin, the installer updates the iSCSI configuration to ensure reliable connectivity to SANsymphony storage.

-- Configures the iSCSI initiator to start automatically by updating the /etc/iscsi/iscsid.conf file:
+- Configures the iSCSI initiator to start automatically by updating the `/etc/iscsi/iscsid.conf` file:
   ```
   node.startup = manual
   node.leading_login = No
   ```
-- Updates the session replacement timeout from the default value of node.session.timeo.replacement_timeout (120 seconds) to the recommended value of 15 seconds.
+- Updates the session replacement timeout from the default value of **node.session.timeo.replacement_timeout** (**120** seconds) to the recommended value of **15** seconds.
   ```
   node.session.timeo.replacement_timeout = 15
   ```
-- Increases the initial login retry count to the recommended value of node.session.initial_login_retry_max (64) to handle scenarios where a port reinitialization prevents automatic login.
+- Increases the initial login retry count to the recommended value of **node.session.initial_login_retry_max** (**64**) to handle scenarios where a port reinitialization prevents automatic login.
   ```
   node.session.initial_login_retry_max = 64
   ```
   These changes are applied automatically by the plugin immediately after installation and do not require manual configuration.
-- A backup of the original iscsid.conf file is stored at the following location:
+- A backup of the original `iscsid.conf` file is stored at the following location:
   ```
   /tmp/iscsid.conf
   ```
+For more information, refer to the [iSCSI Settings](https://docs.datacore.com/SSV-WebHelp/SSV-WebHelp/FAQ/Host-Configuration-Guide/Proxmox_Configuration_Guide.htm#iSCSI) section in the Proxmox Configuration Guide.

 ### iSCSI Multipath Configuration

 To ensure high availability and proper path management for SANsymphony virtual disks, the plugin installation updates the multipath configuration on the Proxmox VE node immediately after installation.
+Refer to [iSCSI Multipath](https://docs.datacore.com/SSV-WebHelp/SSV-WebHelp/FAQ/Host-Configuration-Guide/Proxmox_Configuration_Guide.htm#iSCSI2) for more information.

 As part of the installation, the plugin creates or updates the multipath configuration file at the following location:
 ```